mchjohnson13/Group05/README.md

     * Included more slides to help emphasize the impact of the gaming industry and its users.
     * Includd additional information to the slides to further explain the processes and tools used in order to analyze the data.
 #### Segment 4

+* Slides and Presentation
+* Organized the presentation order and kept track of timing of each individual.
+*  Included more slides to clarify the tools used and a self assesment which discusses the flaws of the project adn where we could have done better.
 ---